Members of Down Home include:

 Hi, I’m Lance Reidsma.
 My wife, Lori, and I have 4 grown children and 4 grandchildren.
 I am a professional guitar and banjo instructor with a teaching studio at RIT Music Store in Downtown, Holland, MI.
 I served 6 years in the 126th Army Reserve Band while in the National Guard.
 Among other various jobs, for 28 years of my life, I was a sales representative dealing mostly with electronic components.
 The most significant event in my life was when at 39 years of age, while reading a gospel tract, I met the Lord.
 I gave my life to Him at that moment and have been serving Him ever since.
 He has given me a gift in music and I have dedicated it all back to Him.
 I have played the banjo all of my adult life and have been with a few different groups singing and playing gospel music over the years.
 In the summer of 1986, I was introduced to Dale Scholten at a Drive-In Church Service.
 Standing on a rickety wooden platform in the middle of a field, we played music together for the first time – to a bunch of cars.
 I remember saying to the Lord, “This is really strange.”
 He then impressed on my heart, “This is going to be different, but hang in there.”
 That was the beginning of Down Home.
 We both knew other musicians that we had been playing music with and began to bring them into the band.
 We added Doug Marlink on guitar, Jack Japink on bass, Kevin Cooper on fiddle and Al DeBoer on mandolin.
 I must admit that doing this now for nearly 30 years, it has stretched me spirituality.
 But I also have been thoroughly blessed.
 When we have a weekend off, Lori and I like to take the Corvette for a drive – often up to the Mackinaw Bridge or into the Upper Peninsula.
 My other hobby is target shooting with both pistols and rifles.

 Hi, my name is Dale Scholten.
 I have been with Down Home since its birth in the summer of 1986.
 I met Lance when we played a couple of songs together at a Drive-in Church Service.
 We felt that the Lord had a plan for our music.
 So we got together and he brought Doug Marlink to play guitar and I brought Jack Japink to play bass, then we met a fiddle player named Kevin Cooper – and we had a band.
 Soon after that Al DeBoer joined playing mandolin.
 We played as a band in front of people for the first time at a dinner in a local church in January of 1987.
 We sensed that God was calling us to ministry with our style of music and have been at it ever since.I have always liked music.
 My father always had the radio playing at home, in the car or in the truck.I started playing guitar when I was 12, learning all of the old country songs my dad listened to on the radio.
 As a teenager, I joined with other guys to form ‘bands’ in order to play at school functions, community events – and even at the roller rink.I grew up working on the family farm that my grandfather and then my uncle was farming.
 Then I followed my father and a couple of other uncles into the trucking industry and worked for a few different companies over the years.
 Although I worked mostly in dispatch and operations, I did get to drive some also.
 Over a course of time, I began to get involved with different ministry opportunities.
 First, in my church, but then also with a missionary/evangelistic organization called New Harvest Ministries.
 I sensed that God was calling me out of business and into ministry.
 It was also at this time that we had formed Down Home.
 Working days, taking Bible College classes at night and ministering each weekend either with Down Home or New Harvest Ministries, God had me on His track into full time ministry.
 Helping with evangelistic meetings, Bible Studies, Prayer groups and then filling in to help a couple of churches without pastors became my life.
 The missionary organization began to expand into more countries and we were making annual trips to our mission stations in Tanzania, Zambia and India as well as helping ministries and churches in Russia and Cuba as well.
 Also during that time,(1994) one of our prayer/Bible study groups formed into a church and I began to pastor what is now known as Open Door Worship Center located in Fennville, MI.
-My wife, Jeanne and I have 5 grown children and 7 grandchildren, and have recently had news of another on the way due July 2016.
+My wife, Jeanne and I have 5 grown children and 8 grandchildren.
 We enjoy ministering together in the church and traveling to the nations with New Harvest as well as the Down Home concerts and events.We love to watch the sunsets on Lake Michigan, taking the whole family on our annual summer vacations and just being out in the beauty of God’s creation.
 Besides loving to serve the Lord in ministry and music, I love camping, hunting and shooting.
 I try to spend time each year pursuing deer, bear and turkey in the attempt to keep meat in the freezer for winter.

 JACK TEN CATE